 Mac: But our shenanigans are cheeky and fun.

-Thorny: Yeah, his shenanigans are cruel and tragic.
+Thorny: Yeah, I mean his shenanigans are cruel and tragic.

-Foster: Which wouldn't make them shenanigans, at all, really.
+Foster: Which would make them not shenanigans, at all, really.

 Mac: (Irish voice) Evil shenanigans!